 Your tropical cactus prefers an evenly moist soil, though you can allow it to dry out a little in spring and summer.
 Water when the soil is dry to the touch until water flows from the bottom of the flowerpot.
 Reduce watering after the plant blooms to once or twice a month or when the soil is dry 1 to 2 inches below the surface but don't let it completely dry out.
 If the fleshy leaf segments start to wrinkle or shrivel, water the plant.

 Fertilize your holiday cactus monthly, beginning when new growth appears in early spring.
 Dilute a 20-10-20 or 20-20-20 liquid fertilizer to half strength and add until it drains from the flowerpot.
-Two weeks after fertilizing, apply magnesium sulfate or plain Epsom salt at a rate of 1 teaspoon dissolved in 1 gallon of water.
 Stop applying fertilizing solutions in late summer.